Can a Tenant be Frustrating?

 Can I Sell My House With Horrible Tenants?

 Yes, you can.
 It’s actually quite common to sell rental property with tenants in Utah.
-Even with an active lease, Utah does retain the right for property owners to send early termination letters.
+Even with an active lease, a buyer may still be interested in buying your property with a tenant.
+If there is a valid lease in place, the new buyer will need to honor that lease.

 Here’s one problem you didn’t expect that may find yourself running into.
 And it’s a common problem.
 If you inform a problem tenant you plan on selling the property and they need to vacate within a given time, the chances of finding irreparable property damage are high.
 In fact, very high—even with a court eviction notice.
 And the chances of you finding a qualified buyer after the damage left by a terrible tenant are… not going to be so high.

 At Gary Buys Houses, we’ll buy your home as is, even with the mess left behind by bad tenants; many times in as little as 3-5 business days.
+We will buy the house with tenants that have a valid lease as well.
 We’ve been helping hundreds of other Utah residents do so for a decade now, and we can even give you legal advice on how to best pursue a problem tenant.

 Sometimes, lapses of judgement happen.
 And they can happen to the best of us.
 But that shouldn’t discourage you from property rentals in the future.